-5.4 Resemblance for Revenue Maximization
+5.2 Resemblance of Revenue Maximization

-In this section, we instantiate our reduction framework by showing that the resemblance property is indeed satisfied for canonical models of non-linear utility.
-We focus on the objective of revenue maximization in this section, and show that both risk-averse agents and private-budget agents resemble linear agents under mild assumptions of the valuation distributions.
-In Appendix A.2, we show that those assumptions are necessary for pricing-based mechanisms to be approximately optimal even in single-agent settings without ex ante supply constraints.
-The extensions to welfare and other objective functions are discussed in Section 6.1
+In the previous section, we have provided a framework showing that pricing-based mechanisms are approximately optimal if the payoff curves of non-linear agents satisfy the resemblance property.
+This framework only has a bite if we can show that the resemblance property is indeed satisfied for canonical non-linear utilities.
+In this section, we show that for the objective of revenue maximization, both risk-averse agents and private-budget agents resemble linear agents under mild assumptions of the valuation distributions.
+In Appendix B.2, we show that those assumptions are necessary for pricing-based mechanisms to be approximately optimal even in single-agent settings without sale constraints.
 Since we will focus on the single-agent analysis in this section, we will drop the subscript representing the agent in all notations.

-5.4.1 Risk-averse Agent
+5.2.1 Risk-averse Agent

 For a risk-averse agent, her private type is represented by a pair $t = (v, \varphi)$ where v is the private value for the item and φ represents the agent's risk preference.
-Note that we allow arbitrary correlations between the values and risk preferences, and we do not impose structures on the risk preferences such as constant absolute risk aversion (CARA) utilities.
+Note that we allow arbitrary correlations between the values and risk preferences, and we do not impose structures on the risk preferences such as CARA utilities.

 Recall that F is the marginal distribution over values.
 We assume that distribution F satisfies the monotone hazard rate (MHR) condition.
-This condition is satisfied by many common distributions in practice such as uniform, exponential, and Gaussian distributions.
+This condition is satisfied by many common distributions in practice such as such as uniform, exponential, and Gaussian distributions.

-Definition 5.3.
+Definition 5.4.
 A distribution F with density function f satisfies monotone hazard rate (MHR) condition if the hazard rate function $h(v) \triangleq \frac{f(v)}{1-F(v)}$ is non-decreasing in v.

-Essentially, Definition 5.3 implies that the tail probabilities in the valuation distribution are small, i.e., smaller than the exponential distribution (see, e.g., Allouah and Besbes, 2018).
-That is, the purpose of this assumption is to rule out fat-tail distributions.
+Essentially, Definition 5.4 implies that the tail probabilities in the valuation distribution is small, i.e., small than the exponential distribution (see, e.g., Allouah and Besbes, 2018).